PlantEcoGenomicsLab/S.tombeanensis-genome/README.md

 From this point onwards, all subsequent analysis steps use only the primary assembly.

 ## Binning
+Binning is the process of grouping contigs based on shared characteristics, such as GC content, read coverage and taxonomic origin.
+This step is useful for identifying potential contaminant sequences and ensuring that only sequences belonging to the target organism are retained in the final assembly.
+For this project, binning was performed and visualized using BlobToolKit, an interactive tool that enables the integration and exploration of multiple data layers associated with genome assemblies.

-Binning is performed with Blobtoolkit.
-The binning process utilizes multiple input files:
+The binning process in BlobToolKit utilizes several input files:
  - Raw assembly file (required)
  - Coverage file (optional)
  - Hits file (optional)